Structure versus regularity of set-valued maps in convex generalized Nash equilibrium problems in Banach spaces: Abstract

 \section{Abstract}

 A generalized Nash equilibrium problem (GNEP) in Banach space consists of $N > 1$ optimal control problems with couplings in both the objective functions and, most importantly, in the feasible sets.
 We address the existence of equilibria for convex GNEPs in Banach space.
 We show that the standard assumption of lower semicontinuity of the set-valued constraint maps – foundational in the current literature on GNEPs – can be replaced by graph convexity or the so-called Knaster–Kuratowski–Mazurkiewicz (KKM) property.
 Lower semicontinuity is often essential for obtaining upper semicontinuity of best response maps, crucial for the existence theory based on Kakutani–Fan fixed-point arguments.
-However, in function spaces or PDE-constrained settings, verifying lower semicontinuity becomes much more challenging (even in convex cases), whereas graph convexity, for example, is often straightforward to check.
+However, in function spaces or in settings with partial differential equation (PDE) constraints, verifying lower semicontinuity becomes much more challenging (even in convex cases), whereas graph convexity, for example, is often straightforward to check.
 Our results unify several existence theorems in the literature and clarify the structural role of constraint maps.
 We also extend Rosen’s uniqueness condition to Banach spaces using a multiplier bias framework.
-Additionally, we present a geometric counterpart to our analytic framework using preference maps.
-This geometric is intended as a complement to, rather than a replacement for, the analytic theory developed in the main body of the paper.